theupdateframework/specification/tuf-spec.md

       ::
         The identifier of the key signing the <a for="role">ROLE</a> object, which is a hexdigest of the SHA-256 hash of the canonical form of the key.
+        The keyid MUST be unique in the "signatures" array: multiple signatures with the same keyid are not allowed.

       : <dfn>SIGNATURE</dfn>
       ::